 - Decide what you want to achieve from your event what is the overall purpose of your event?
-How will you celebrate people with disability?
-How will your event contribute to promoting inclusion in the workplace? - Consider the size of your event and who you want to attend do you want a large event for your whole workplace or do you want individual teams or offices to host their own events?
+How will your event contribute to promoting diversity and inclusion in the workplace? - Consider the size of your event and who you want to attend do you want a large event for your whole workplace or do you want individual teams or offices to host their own events?
 Do you want to invite special guests, speakers or family and friends? - Make sure you consider your event budget.